Reek-ash/BooksBuddy/README.md

-# BooksBuddy: Your Learning Companion
+# BooksBuddy(https://reek-ash.github.io/BooksBuddy/): Your Learning Companion

 Welcome to BooksBuddy, a comprehensive learning platform designed to empower students.
 We provide access to a vast collection of free eBooks that are not readily available in the market.
 Our platform also fosters a vibrant community where students, seniors, juniors, and teachers can connect, share, and learn together.